Blackfoot religion: Buffalo Dance

-Historically, one of the primary sources of food many other needs for the Blackfoot was the American Bison, colloquially referred to as the "buffalo".
-Which is Natusi in Blackfeet Language.
+Historically, one of the primary sources of food many other needs for the Blackfoot was the American bison, colloquially referred to as the "buffalo", and as iiníí; pl. iinííksi in the Blackfoot language.
 The Buffalo Dance commemorates this reliance.

 The typical hunting method was to drive a herd off of a cliff, and butcher them after they died at the bottom.

 The night before the hunt, the shaman ceremonially smoked tobacco and prayed to the sun.
 His wives were not allowed to leave their home, nor even look outside, until he returned; they were to pray to the sun and continually burn sweet grass.
 Fasting and dressed in a bison headdress, the shaman led a group of people at the head of a V formation.
 He attracted the herd's attention and brought them near the cliff; they were then scared by other men hiding behind them, who waved their robes and shouted.
 The bison ran off the cliff and died at the rocks below.

 According to legend, at one point the bison refused to go over the cliff.
 A woman walking underneath the cliff saw a herd right on the edge and pledged to marry one which jumped down.
 One did so and survived, turning into many dead buffalo at the bottom of the cliff.
 The woman's people ate the meat and the young woman left with the buffalo.
 Her father went in search of her.
 When he stopped to rest, he told a magpie to search for his daughter and tell her where he was.
 The magpie found the woman and told her where her father was located.
 The woman met her father but refused to go home, frightened that the bison would kill her and her father; she said to wait until they were all asleep and would not miss her for some time.
 When she returned to the bison, her husband smelled another person and, gathering his herd, found the father and trampled him to death.
 The woman cried and her husband said that if she could bring her father back to life, they could both return to their tribe.
 The woman asked the magpie to find a piece of her father's body; he found a piece of his spine.
 The woman covered the bone with her robe and sang a song.
 She was successful and her father was reincarnated.
 Impressed, the woman's husband taught them a dance which would attract the bison and ensure success in the hunt and which would restore the dead bison to life, just as the woman had restored her father to life.
 The father and daughter returned to their tribe and taught a small group of men, eventually known as I-kun-uh'-kah-tsi ("all compatriots"), the dances.